jonathanmorgan/context_text/README-django_1.6.md

 - open up the `settings.py` file in `<project_folder>/research` and:

-    - make sure the following are in the INSTALLED_APPLICATIONS list to get the admins to work.
+    - follow the instructions there for uncommenting lines in INSTALLED_APPLICATIONS to get the admins to work.

+            # Uncomment the next line to enable the admin:
             'django.contrib.admin',
+            # Uncomment the next line to enable admin documentation:
             'django.contrib.admindocs',

-    - In django 1.6 and up, the django.contrib.admin line should already be present and uncommented, and you'll have to just add the admindocs line.
+    - In django 1.6, the django.contrib.admin line should already be uncommented, and you'll have to just add the admindocs line.

-- if 'django.contrib.admin' was commented out and you uncommented it, you'll need to initialize the database for the admins - go into directory where manage.py is installed, and run `python manage.py migrate`.
+- if 'django.contrib.admin' was commented out and you uncommented it, you'll need to initialize the database for the admins - go into directory where manage.py is installed, and run `python manage.py syncdb`.
 Make a note of the admin username and password.
 You'll need it to log in to the admins.

-    - In django 1.6 and up, the django.contrib.admin application will already be uncommented by default, so you'll have done this above.
+    - In django 1.6, the django.contrib.admin application will already be uncommented by default, so you'll have done this above.

-- open up the `urls.py` file in the folder where settings.py lives and add the following line to the urlpatterns variable to complete admin documentation setup:
+- open up the `urls.py` file in the folder where settings.py lives and follow the instructions there for uncommenting lines to get the admins to work.

-        url( r'^admin/doc/', include( 'django.contrib.admindocs.urls' ) ),

-    urls.py should look like the following once you are done:

         from django.conf.urls import patterns, include, url

+        # Uncomment the next two lines to enable the admin:
         from django.contrib import admin
         admin.autodiscover()

         urlpatterns = patterns('',
             # Examples:
             # url(r'^$', 'research.views.home', name='home'),
-            # url(r'^blog/', include('blog.urls')),
+            # url(r'^research/', include('research.foo.urls')),

-            url( r'^admin/', include( admin.site.urls ) ),
-            url( r'^admin/doc/', include( 'django.contrib.admindocs.urls' ) ),
+            # Uncomment the admin/doc line below to enable admin documentation:
+            url(r'^admin/doc/', include('django.contrib.admindocs.urls')),

+            # Uncomment the next line to enable the admin:
+            url(r'^admin/', include(admin.site.urls)),
         )

+    - In django 1.6, the admin.site.urls line should already be uncommented, and you'll have to just add the admindocs line.

 #### Static file support:

 - [https://docs.djangoproject.com/en/dev/howto/static-files/](https://docs.djangoproject.com/en/dev/howto/static-files/)